hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 ### SNOMED CT Australian Edition
 [SNOMED CT](https://snomed.info/sct) (Systematized Nomenclature of Medicine – Clinical Terms) is a comprehensive clinical terminology widely used in healthcare to support the electronic exchange of clinical health information.
+In Australia SNOMED CT Australian Edition (SNOMED CT-AU) extends SNOMED CT with local variations and customisation relevant to the Australian healthcare community.
-In Australia, SNOMED CT-AU extends SNOMED CT for recording structured clinical data in health records in Australian conditions.
-Many SNOMED CT-AU value sets have already been developed and published by the National Clinical Terminology Service [NCTS](https://www.healthterminologies.gov.au).
+Many SNOMED CT-AU value sets have already been developed and published by the [National Clinical Terminology Service](https://www.healthterminologies.gov.au) (NCTS).
 These nationally agreed and published value sets are maximal in nature to support reuse across multiple use cases and support the breadth of the ecosystem to enable interoperability.

 #### SNOMED CT Version Options

 1. Using only the system http://snomed.info/sct refers to an unspecified edition and version of SNOMED CT.
+This default method leaves it to the server to select the SNOMED CT edition and version to validate against.
 For example:

     ~~~
     "code": {